MatthijsKamstra/haxejs/haxe/quick-install.md

 ## Step 4 (extra): Install haxelib libraries

-This is absolutely not necessary but something you eventually need to do.
+This is not necessary but something you eventually need to do.

 - Open `terminal`
 - Copy and past the following